Pear of anguish: Origins

 Another mention is found in Brewer's Dictionary of Phrase and Fable (1898), which claims that "robbers in Holland at one time made use of a piece of iron in the shape of a pear, which they forced into the mouth of their victim.
 On turning a key, a number of springs thrust forth points of iron in all directions, so that the instrument of torture could never be taken out except by means of the key."

 Chris Bishop of Australian National University argues the construction of the oldest indicates it sprang open and screwed closed (as opposed to being screwed open) and the workmanship exceeds that expected from a torture device.
 Furthermore, the provenance of many of the devices is unknown and the workmanship indicates they are likely of recent manufacture, and the accounts of its use are not contemporary with the Middle Ages, making the accounts suspect.
-Bishop postulates that the pears rise to prominence as a medieval torture device originated with a misidentification of an ornate pear (being a mechanism of unknown use, as described) donated to the Louvre by Alexandre-Charles Sauvageot in 1856 as the device described in the 17th-century story about Palioly's gag.
-As to the original artifacts' use, Bishop concludes:
+Bishop speculates that the pears reputation as a medieval torture device may have arisen when an ornate pear that Alexandre-Charles Sauvageot had donated to the Louvre (where it was described as a “mechanism of unknown use”) was misidentified in 1856 as the device described in the 17th-century story about Palioly's gag.
+As to the original artifact’s use, Bishop concludes: